-Two years later, in 2013, SCDC opened talks with The Friends of Friendless Churches, and although it took another three years of legal toing and froing, thankfully ownership passed to the FOFC – which has invested in a new floor and windows in the nave (pictured in our photo gallery) and, subject to raising the funds, will also restore the chancel and sanctuary.
+Nothing came of that idea, but in 2013 SCDC opened talks with The Friends of Friendless Churches, and although it took another three years of legal toing and froing, thankfully ownership passed to the FOFC – which has invested in a new floor and windows (pictured in our photo gallery) and thanks to the government’s Culture Recovery Fund, has (in 2021 and 2022) been able to restore the chancel and sanctuary.

 - How was St Denis’ saved?